doktorvater/stauntonropeseminar/README.md

-# We Are Studying Shibari in Staunton, Virginia
+# The Study of Shibari in Staunton, Virginia
+#